Visual Merchandising: 12 Insights How To Merchandise Your Store

 2. Visually merchandise the products people want, not need.

-Don’t choose to highlight products the customer already needs; those are what they are coming in for.
-A customer responds to product displays of items they want.
+Don’t choose to highlight products the customer already needs; that is what they are coming in for.
+Customers respond to product displays of items they want.

-For example, don’t display the cheap hand mixer when the fancy KitchenAid is what every Emeril wannabe desires.
+For example, don’t display the cheap hand mixer when every Emeril wannabe desires the fancy KitchenAid.

 3. Look for one thing that makes a grouping other than price.

-All of one product works well in a grocery store, but it is little more than warehousing the items in a retail store.
+While all of one product works well in a grocery store, it is little more than warehousing the items in a retail store.

 Your visual merchandising strategy should include making displays according to product use – an assortment of items related to brewing and drinking tea, for example.
 Or display by colors – the strongest color combinations to attract attention in retail are red, white, and black.